thesephist/klisp/README.md

 # Klisp 🐍

 **Klisp** is a very minimal **LISP** written in about 200 lines of [In**K**](https://dotink.co).
-It's primarily a padagogical project -- I made it to understand Lisp better.
+It's primarily a pedagogical project -- I made it to understand Lisp better.
 (That's another way of saying: don't use it for serious things.)
 Ink's semantics are already quite lispy, so Klisp builds on Ink's semantics and adds an S-expression grammar and a repl, a true read-eval-print loop.

 ![Examples in a Klisp repl](docs/term.png)